Why Do People Buy B2B Service Contracts

 • Include services available only to contract customers or non-customers at a premium cost.
 For example, include a priority telephone response with the contract and sell the enhanced response for a higher price to increase the contract’s value.
 The same applies to priority parts availability, rapid on-site response, etc.

-1. Competition offers a similar contract at a lower price.
+1. The competition offers a similar contract at a lower price.
 When a company’s experience meets expectations, customers purchase on price.
 But when their expectations are exceeded, they buy on value.
 Consistently exceeding your customers’ expectations creates loyalty.
 You should continually demonstrate value to protect your business to prevent people from failing to renew a service contract/

 To ensure you are consistently creating customer value, monitor two factors: